PLAN YOUR TRIP

 There has been a 72% increase in the percentage of campers who camp 3 or more times annually since 2014.

-66% of camping families say that their camping will increase in 2019.
+66% of families say that the number of times they camp will increase in 2019.

-In 2018, camping households have grown by 4 million, reaching an all-time high of 78.8 million households.
+In 2018, families choosing to camp has grown by 4 million, reaching an all-time high of 78.8 million.

-There has been a 22% increase since 2014 in the number of camping households who camp at least once a year.
+There has been a 22% increase since 2014 in the number of families who camp at least once a year.

 There has been a 72% increase since 2014 in the percentage of campers who camp three or more times a year.

-5% of camping households stated that they camped for the first time in 2018.
+5% of families stated that they camped for the first time in 2018.